 Raised wooden walkways lead through the bush to DumaTau's ten tented rooms, which are spread out along the river on each side of the main area.
 To the front, overlooking the water's edge, each has a large raised veranda with comfortable rattan chairs.
 The tents are substantial, constructed on wooden decks beneath a canvas roof, with mesh walls that allow guests to enjoy the surrounding landscape.
 At night, the room attendants roll down the canvas tent flaps for privacy and to keep out any chilly breezes.
 Two of the rooms are designed for families, but as they consist of two separate tents joined by an open deck, children under 12 must share a room with an adult.

 DumaTau Camp is spread out along an extensive stretch of the river, with a swimming pool at one end, just beyond tent number 10.
-If you are in tent 1, as we were on our last visit in November 2013, it is a decent ten-minute walk to the pool.
-For some this will be a welcome walk after sitting sedentary in a vehicle, although in the hot November sun it was a relief to make it to the pool.
-Luckily it’s an inviting spot, surrounded by decking, and dotted with very comfortable sunloungers and umbrellas.
-And hidden in the reeds on the other side of the pool, a small jetty with a floating hide and a comfortable sofa is a secluded place to watch birds or just read a book.
+If you are in tent 1, it is a decent ten-minute walk to the pool.
+For some this will be a welcome walk after sitting sedentary in a vehicle.
+It's an inviting spot, surrounded by decking, and dotted with very comfortable sunloungers and umbrellas.
+There is also a changing area and loo so there is no need to take the long walk back to your tent.
+Hidden in the reeds on the other side of the pool, a small jetty with a floating hide and a comfortable sofa is a secluded place to watch birds or just read a book.

 It's worth noting that DumaTau is one of four safari camps that operate within the Linyanti Concession, and often share sightings.
 In order to minimise the stress on the animals, and to maintain a good clear view for guests, Wilderness Safaris operate a strict policy of a maximum of three vehicles per sighting.
 Guides keep in close contact with each other via radio and operate a standby system whereby vehicles take turns at any given sighting.
 This can be frustrating, particularly when you have to pull away to let another vehicle in, but it does mean that sightings retain a degree of exclusivity.

-Directions: DumaTau is 50 minutes by light aircraft from Maun (or 45 minutes from Kasane) followed by roughly 30 minutes' drive from the airstrip, depending on game spotted along the way.
+- DumaTau is 50 minutes by light aircraft from Maun (or 45 minutes from Kasane) followed by roughly 30 minutes drive from the airstrip, depending on game spotted along the way.